tom-barbereau/tom-barbereau.github.io/content/talks.md

 description: Over the years, I talked at meetings, academic conference, or classrooms.
 As per occassion, I address the different audiences at different levels of complexity.
 ---

-Regularly, I <code>/talk</code> at academic conference, in classrooms, or professional events.
+Regularly, I talk at academic conference, in classrooms, or professional events.
 As per occassion, I address the different audiences at different levels of complexity.

 **Entrepreneurship powered by blockchain**
 : Lecture at the Kyoto University of Advanced Science | _Kyoto, Japan_ (January, 2024)